Where to go in Japan

 As the capital of Japan for more than a thousand years, Kyoto is filled with a wealth of cultural treasures - among them 17 UNESCO World Heritage Sites, 1,600 Buddhist temples and 400 Shinto shrines.

-Forested mountains and steaming onsen (hot springs) extend across much of central Honshu, a landscape that is particularly captivating in autumn when the koyo (colourful leaves) turn to shades of russet and gold.
+Japan's alpine backbone is all forested mountains and steaming onsen (hot springs) extending across much of central Honshu, a landscape that is particularly captivating in autumn when the koyo (colourful leaves) turn to shades of russet and gold.

 Kyushu’s dramatic scenery is one formed out of conflict both geographic and anthropological.
 However, while castle cities and Nagasaki’s world war past have left their mark, it’s the natural world that takes centre stage.